By Edu Valor / Author - Spanish Chef

 The minced meat, carrot and celery with béchamel.

 Whenever possible, the Spanish made the most of a hearty meal.
-You finish your cocido at lunch, and come dinnertime—there’s croquettes.
+You finish your chickpea cocido at lunch, and come dinnertime—there’s croquettes.
 If you wanted to save a buck, this was the way, and it still is.

 To keep things simple, I usually go with chicken and a thick slab of bacon.
-That combo is already delicious, but a traditional cocido often includes a lot more: chicken, bacon, morcilla (blood sausage), chorizo, and morcillo (beef shank).
+That combo is already delicious, but a traditional cocido from Madrid often includes a lot more: chicken, bacon, morcilla (blood sausage), chorizo, and morcillo (beef shank).

 And when that broth gets cooked down and stirred into a béchamel?
 It turns into something really good.
 That's the base of your Spanish cocido stew croquettes—humble ingredients, turned extraordinary.